 Modern society seems to be obsessed with extroverts.
-People say that we need to be loud, proud, and shout it from the rooftops.
-The thing is, to show your power and command respect, you don’t always have to be in the faces of other people.
+People say that we need to be loud and proud and shout it from the rooftops.
+But to show your power and command respect, you don’t always have to be in other people’s faces.

 Sure, extroverts might be more “fashionable” these days, but sometimes going against fashion can be more fun!

 Top 5 traits of an introvert and why they are useful in life

 If you need a little more food for thought, let’s look at the top 5 traits of an introvert and explain why they’re so useful in life.

 Introverts are highly creative, as they like to think deeply and look at different ways to approach a problem or solve it.
 It helps you think outside the box and develop solutions or ideas that are more likely to succeed.

 Introverts are naturally empathic people and understand how someone feels from their body language and how they carry themselves.
 It is the perfect skill for a leader in the workplace and someone who can relate to team members personally.

 3. Analytical skills